Caterina Sforza

-She had many children, but only the youngest, Captain Giovanni delle Bande Nere, inherited his mother's forceful, militant personality.
+She had many children, but only the youngest, Giovanni delle Bande Nere, inherited his mother's forceful, militant personality.
 Caterina's resistance to Cesare Borgia meant she had to face his fury and imprisonment.
 After she gained her freedom in Rome, she then went on to lead a quiet life in Florence.
 In the final years of her life, she confided to a monk: "Se io potessi scrivere tutto, farei stupire il mondo" ("If I could write everything that happened, I would shock the world").

-A 2023 study brings to the forefront and supports the so far little-followed hypothesis of its allegorical representation in the form of the Lady with an Ermine painted by Leonardo da Vinci.